Transformer-based de novo peptide sequencing for data-independent acquisition mass spectrometry: Experimental Results

-We evaluated the performance of Casanovo-DIA using three distinct datasets: UTI, OC, and Plasma.
+We evaluated the performance of Transformer-DIA using three distinct datasets: UTI, OC, and Plasma.
 The evaluation was conducted after 50,000 training iterations on a previously unseen test set.
 Our model was compared against two existing models specifically designed for DIA data: DeepNovo-DIA~\cite{tran2019deep} and PepNet~\cite{liu2022pepnet}.
 Table~\ref{aba:tbl1} presents the precision results at the peptide and amino acid levels for all three models across three benchmark cross-validation folds.
 Each fold's test set consists of spectra from a distinct species, with minimal overlap in the sets of peptides between species.

-The experimental results consistently demonstrate the superior performance of Casanovo-DIA across all three datasets, both at the amino acid and peptide levels.
-Specifically, at the peptide level, Casanovo-DIA improved peptide precision from 64.52\% to 75.46\% compared to DeepNovo-DIA, and from 91.45\% to 123.99\% compared to PepNet.
-At the amino acid level, Casanovo-DIA exhibited a precision increase from 11.11\% to 63.07\% compared to DeepNovo-DIA, and from 53.24\% to 96.04\% compared to PepNet.
+The experimental results consistently demonstrate the superior performance of Transformer-DIA across all three datasets, both at the amino acid and peptide levels.
+Specifically, at the peptide level, Transformer-DIA improved peptide precision from 64.52\% to 75.46\% compared to DeepNovo-DIA, and from 91.45\% to 123.99\% compared to PepNet.
+At the amino acid level, Transformer-DIA exhibited a precision increase from 11.11\% to 63.07\% compared to DeepNovo-DIA, and from 53.24\% to 96.04\% compared to PepNet.
 These enhancements are visually represented in Fig.~\ref{peptide-aa-precision}, which displays the precision-coverage curves for peptides ranked by their confidence scores.
-These curves illustrate Casanovo-DIA's superiority over DeepNovo-DIA and PepNet.
-Furthermore, when considering the area under the curve (AUC) metric, Casanovo-DIA demonstrated an average improvement of 0.104 over DeepNovo-DIA and 0.256 over PepNet.
+These curves illustrate Transformer-DIA's superiority over DeepNovo-DIA and PepNet.
+Furthermore, when considering the area under the curve (AUC) metric, Transformer-DIA demonstrated an average improvement of 0.104 over DeepNovo-DIA and 0.256 over PepNet.